evgenyb/iac-workshops/dns-and-ssl-management-on-azure-with-ado/labs/lab-01/readme.md

 git push
 ```

-Now open pipeline and start it by clicking `Run pipeline` button.
+Now open `iac-domains-iac` pipeline and start it by clicking `Run pipeline` button.
 ![4](images/4-0.png)

 Then select your branch and click `Run`.